Posted on 1/28/2019

 Blackbeard's gold is probably not going to turn up today, but if you set your sights on uncovering some of nature's bounty, look no further than Topsail Island!
 Our shores are ripe for the picking, especially at low tide or after a windy, swirly storm.

-If you love to make Topsail your vacation destination every year, it just makes sense that you learn more about the treasures you can find along our beautiful beaches (read our blog about why it's always a good idea to learn something new).
+If you love to make Topsail your vacation destination every year, it just makes sense that you learn more about the treasures you can find along our beautiful beaches (read our blog about why it's always a good idea to learn something new on Topsail Island).

 Here, we will show you some of the most common finds that wash up on Topsail Island.